Elara Caring Data Breach Exposes Social Security Numbers

 Affected by the data breach?
 You may be entitled to compensation.
 Submit a claim today.

 Elara Caring, one of the nation's largest providers of home-based care services, has disclosed a data breach involving one of its third-party vendors.
-The total number of individuals affected across the United States has not been publicly disclosed; however, 714 Massachusetts residents have been affected.
+A total number of 10,490 individuals were affected across the United States, including 3,311 Texas residents and 714 Massachusetts residents.

 On Dec.
 12, 2025, a third-party vendor notified Elara that an unauthorized actor had accessed and downloaded documents containing patient information from the vendor's system.Elara's own internal systems were not compromised as a result of this incident.